mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 ## Releases

 ## Release 0: Read
-- [Ruby Docs for Newbs](http://mariabpiper.tumblr.com/post/116045895341/ruby-docs-for-newbs) for one strategy on reading the docs
+- [Ruby Docs for Newbs](http://mariabpiper.tumblr.com/post/116045895341/ruby-docs-for-newbs) for one strategy on reading the docs.

+- Also read Chapter 10 in the *Well-Grounded Rubyist* to learn more about Enumerables.

 ## Release 1: Find Your Role
 Refer to your accountability group spreadsheet to find your role.